DataDog/hiring-engineers/answers.md

-I would like to start off my saying, this is the more interesting and intuitive techinal hiring exercise I have taken.
+I would like to start off by saying, this is the most interesting and intuitive techinal hiring exercise I have taken.
 Thanks much for give the opportunity.

 Note: All the screenshots are in the Screenshots Folder.
 And the scripts are in the folder Code.